robcarver17/pysystemtrade/docs/introduction.md

 profits.costs.percent.stats()
 ```

-For more see the costs and accountCurve section of the userguide.
+For more see the costs and accountCurve section of the user guide.

 ## Getting config from dictionaries and files